SAUNA CEREMONY & THE POWERS OF NATURE

 Justina Maslauskaite (Lithuania):

-This course is created to share deeper understanding of Sauna and power of healing in a ceremonial way, applying elements of Nature that surrounds us.
-Justina is a psychologist and bodyworker in massage therapy, where she applies different techniques when working with a person.
-She is a practitioner of the Polynesian MA-URI® Healing Arts.
-For years, Justina has been interested in the cultures and practices of indigenous people, and transmits the Baltic cultural heritage and wisdom.
+This course is created to offer a deeper understanding of the sauna tradition and folk healing.
+Justina is a psychologist and bodyworker specializing in massage therapy, where she integrates various techniques to meet each person’s unique needs.
+She is also a practitioner of the Polynesian MA-URI® Healing Arts.
+For many years, Justina has been interested in indigenous cultures and healing practices, sharing and transmitting the ancient wisdom and heritage of the Baltic tradition.

 Helena Karhu